French & Francophone Studies

 At Sheffield, we believe languages are best studied in context - ensuring both linguistic fluency and a deeper cultural understanding.
 With our French undergraduate degrees, you won't just become a confident user of a different language, you'll be a confident international citizen and will add new perspectives to your understanding of the world and its people.

-More about French at Sheffield
+More about the French community at Sheffield

 Undergraduate degree combinations